david-a-parry/vcfhacks/examples_bin.md

 To get variants from vars.vcf that overlap the coordinates 1:2000000 or 1:30000000:

     ./getVariantsByLocation -i vars.vcf -r 1:2000000 1:30000000 -o filtered.vcf

+To get variants from vars.vcf that overlap the gene ABCA4 (using GRCh37 coordinates by default):

+    ./getVariantsByLocation -i vars.vcf -g ABCA4 -o filtered.vcf

 If you have a VCF that is no longer coordinate sorted (e.g. if you've ranked your variants on CADD scores), you may use filterVcfOnLocation to output variants that lie within specific genomic regions.
 This may be significantly slower compared to using getVariantsByLocation on an indexed VCF but is useful if you do not want to coordinate sort your file.